One of the most integral moments in the modern workplace has one of the most unlikely origins: a rugby game.

 How to run a daily scrum meeting: a step-by-step guide

-Step 1: Set a Time
+Step 1: Choose a Consistent Daily Meeting Time

 How frequent are daily scrums?
 As the name suggests, a daily scrum should happen every day—usually at the same time and place to avoid confusion.